 The silvery paint of the ship had long since vanished, washed away by the tides of cosmic radiation.
 Its sensors were almost blind and its engines burnt out.
 But the worst damage it suffered was during launch – From a blackened sky descended billions of Technomantic horrors and shredded all life between their unfeeling gears.
 The Prosperity escaped, barely.
 Its crew was dead, the Lifegiver Matrizes lost and its Enlint Cortex damaged.
 And so, the Prosperity drifted towards infinity, dazed, barren and disoriented.

-For the first time in ages the Prosperity awoke from its slumber, dizzy and rusty.
+For the first time ever in ages, the Prosperity awoke from its slumber, dizzy and rusty.
 Its engines coughed, moaned and yelled out in anguish as they were forced back from the dead.

 With the sound of ancient gears turning, the ship forced open its survey bay and sent out an Androprobe.
 Prosperity expanded its consciousness into the lifeless imitation of a young woman, the strain of this task almost frying what was left of its Cortex.

 The more Prosperity advanced, the more intact the architecture of this place became.
-Statues of Titans plastered the way, symbols of perhaps religious importance were etched into the walls and a crude effigy of what looked like a stylized bird became a common sight.
+Statues of Titans plastered the way, symbols of perhaps religious importance were etched into the walls, and a crude effigy of what looked like a stylised bird became a common sight.

 Many more tools of most likely religious worship peppered the ground.
 Something that looked like a metal whip, but bent in a way to be used on oneself.
 Cylinders that could have been used for incense ages ago.
 Knives and long irons, probably tools of self-mutilation.

 Whatever this place was, Prosperity was glad that humanity never fell to such depraved lows of superstition and barbarism.